jongrinnellsf/earthpay/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## Unafiliated, personal side project

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is a personal side project, unaffiliated with any specific company, domain, or licenses.
+It is open, and freely available.

 ## Acknowledgments